Urgent Dental Care

 Dr. James Kellner brings over a decade of dental expertise to Urgent Dental Care in Milwaukee, having trained at the prestigious Marquette University School of Dentistry.
 Joining our team in early 2024, Dr. Kellner has quickly become known for his ability to create a light and uplifting environment for patients and staff while delivering effective and comfortable treatments.

-In his practice, Dr. Kellner excels at alleviating pain and transforming smiles, which ...
+In his practice, Dr. Kellner excels at alleviating pain and transforming smiles, which he finds immensely rewarding.
+What he values most about his work is the joy of seeing a patient's renewed confidence and improved quality of life ...

 Dr. Robert Feinman